Major Montreal-area routes closed due to heavy rain

 -

+Two additional wire snaps on feeder main not a cause for concern, city officials say

-The City of Calgary is anxious over the increasing amount of water being used by residents, as the newly repaired system is not yet fully operational.
+The City of Calgary is sharing concerns over the increasing amount of water being used by residents, as the newly repaired system is not yet fully operational.

 -